drewhodson/more-productive-and-more-fun/presentation.md

 . . .

-Now you can name this command something like "repo" and use it anywhere.
+Now you can name this command something like "repo" and use it anytime.

 ---